Trading with the Crowd: Convergence Results and Approximations

 In our next result we prove an $\eps$-Nash equilibrium for an agent in the $N$-player game, who is executing according to the mean field optimal strategy.
-More precisely, we show that agent $i$ may improve her performance by at most $O(N^{-1})$, by deviating from the mean field strategy $\hat{v}^i$.
+More precisely, we show that agent $i$ may improve her performance by at most $O(N^{-1})$ when she deviates from the mean field strategy $\hat{v}^i$.
+To this end, for any $u\in \mathcal A$ we introduce the following norm